 A Review Of Both 12V Lithium Batteries

 If you’ve ever researched solar panels, you’ve probably seen Renogy’s products before.
-They’ve recently started making lithium batteries, and this version they call the Smart Lithium Iron Phosphate Battery is the newest battery in the lineup, which is why it’s the one I am comparing against the Battle Born battery.
+They’ve recently started making lithium batteries, and the model they call the Smart Lithium Iron Phosphate Battery is one of the latest batteries in the lineup, which is why it’s the one I am comparing with the Battle Born battery.

-With 100Ah capacity, a 100A continuous discharge current, a communication port, an auto-balance feature for connecting several batteries in parallel, and a built-in BMS (battery management system) it’s a solid lithium battery that would make a great RV house battery or in any off-grid solar setup.
+With 100Ah capacity, a 100A continuous discharge current, a communication port, an auto-balance feature for connecting several batteries in parallel, and a built-in BMS (battery management system) it’s a solid lithium battery that would make a battery in any off-grid solar setup.

-The Renogy 100Ah 12V Smart Lithium battery is even lighter than some other lithium batteries with the same battery capacity, and this is due to the use of pouch battery cells, instead of cylindrical found in most other products.
+The Renogy 100Ah 12V Smart Lithium battery is even lighter than some other lithium batteries with the same battery capacity, and this is because of the use of pouch battery cells, instead of cylindrical found in most other products.

 Its maximum continuous charging current is 50A, and discharge current 100A.

-Renogy advertises a cycle life of 4000 cycles to 80% which is great compared to lead-acid batteries, and common when it comes to high-quality lithium batteries.
+Renogy advertises a cycle life of 4000 cycles to 80% which is great compared to lead-acid batteries, and common for high-quality lithium batteries.

 The terminal rings on the battery are M8 size and Renogy has made the battery box easy to open up.

-The Nevada company Battle Born Batteries has started showing up everywhere lately, and the one product usually in the spotlight is the Battle Born 100Ah 12V LiFePO4 Deep Cycle Battery.
+The Nevada company Battle Born Batteries has showed up everywhere lately, and the one product usually in the spotlight is the Battle Born 100Ah 12V LiFePO4 Deep Cycle Battery.